BenBarrett89/online-test/README.md

 The specification for the API is available in [`specification.yml`](./specification.yml).

 This can be viewed using a tool like [Swagger Editor](https://editor.swagger.io/).

+### Retrospective / Further Work

+I would have liked to have been able to provide additional flexibility on the `city` query string parameter of the `/users` route, however the upstream API does not allow for that so additional logic would need to be added to convert the input.
+For example, `city=London`, `city=london`, `city=LONDON`, `city=lonDON` could all be treated equally.

+I would also have liked to have done some response mapping as I have noticed that some of the data from the upstream API is not in consistent formats - for example the user with `id` `520` has `latitude` and `longitude` values that are of type `string` rather than `number`.

 ### Tools